1 dead, 3 injured at block party shooting

 He is said to be in stable condition.

-Based on preliminary information gathered by officers, it is believed that these incidents are related to the Forest Manor Ave. scene.
+Based on preliminary information gathered by officers, it is believed that these incidents are related to the Forest Manor Avenue scene.

-“Detectives believe a block party was occurring in the 3200 block of Forest Manor when a disturbance erupted, and shots were fired,” IMPD say.
+“Detectives believe a block party was occurring in the 3200 block of Forest Manor when a disturbance erupted, and shots were fired,” IMPD said.